amacgregor/allanmacgregor/src/pages/articles/2014-01-01-transhumanist-revolution-hubris/index.md

 ---
-title: "The Transhumanist Revolution: Hubris"
+title: 'The Transhumanist Revolution: Hubris'
-date: "2014-01-01"
+date: '2014-01-01'
 layout: post
 draft: true
-path: "/posts/hubris-the-transhumanist-revolution"
+path: '/posts/hubris-the-transhumanist-revolution'
-category: "Technology"
+category: 'Technology'
 tags:
-    - "Technology"
+  - 'Technology'
-    - "Transhumanism"
+  - 'Transhumanism'
-    - "Futurology"
+  - 'Futurology'
-description: "Why is **transhumanism** a revolution?
-The word revolution evokes strong and most likely violent imagery; conflict and war are also typically associated with the word revolution; and I named this article that way for an opposite reason."
+description: 'Why is **transhumanism** a revolution?
+The word revolution evokes strong and most likely violent imagery; conflict and war are also typically associated with the word revolution; and I named this article that way for an opposite reason.'
 ---

 > **transhumanism** (abbreviated as H+ or h+) is an international cultural and intellectual movement with an eventual goal of fundamentally transforming the human condition by developing and making widely available technologies to greatly enhance human intellectual, physical, and psychological capacities.
 >
 > **en.wikipedia.org/wiki/transhumanism**

 <br/>